Contributor Training: Advanced Add-On Techniques

 - Learn by studying other add-ons.
 Official ones at

-and all atddev get --list --all
+and all atddev add-on list --all

 Contributions welcome!